blumixid/docs/admin/index.md

 7. Repeat this process until you have met the minimum requirements for the weekly windows.

 ### Setting unavailable maintenance windows
+{: #blockpreapprovedmaintenance}

-After you set your preapproved available maintenance windows, you can choose to set specific dates and times that your environment is not available for updates.
-For example, you might choose a high traffic weekend or holiday when you do not want any maintenance applied to ensure that your applications are available for your users.
+You can choose to set specific unavailable update windows of time in which your environment is not available for non-disruptive maintenance updates.
+For example, you might choose a high traffic weekend or holiday when you do not want to apply any maintenance to ensure that your applications are available for your users.

+You are required to set a minimum of 12 available hours in a week for a minimum of two days during each week.
+If you attempt to create an unavailable update window, you might not be able to save your changes if this new window would cause your system to drop below the weekly required minimum.
+In this case, you must first either remove some of the existing unavailable update windows or add more available update windows before you can save the new unavailable update window.
+See [Setting preapproved maintenance windows](index.html#preapprovedmaintenance) for more information.

 1. Go to **ADMINISTRATION &gt; SYSTEM INFORMATION &gt; *Number* pending &gt; Manage Availability**.
 2. Expand the **Manage Unavailable Update Windows** section.